-If you are reading this article, chances are, you are looking to upgrade your current accounting system due to:
+If you are reading this article, chances are, you are looking to upgrade your current accounting software due to:

 - the existing software is slow and outdated